armineslami/nosaz/README.md

 ## About Nosaz

-Nosaz is an application for constructors and engineers to help them to calculate their projects.
+Nosaz is an application for constructors and engineers to calculate everything about their projects.